 Sasha is a Senior Instructional Designer at Johns Hopkins University.
 She’s a member of the Learning Solutions department, where she writes and designs e-courses (and other training materials) for Johns Hopkins University faculty and staff.
 She enjoys learning new things, collaborating with her coworkers, watching movies, taking ridiculously long walks, and eating the leftover baked goods that always seem to miraculously appear in the Learning Solutions kitchen.

 Ann has been a member of the Learning Solutions team at Johns Hopkins University for six years.
 Her role as an instructional designer allows her the opportunity to work on a wide scope of projects.
 She can also be found in the classroom facilitating an SAP course or our favorite course, Accounting Comes Alive.
 Ann’s interests include (in no particular order) traveling, list making, things that shimmer/sparkle, and stinky cheeses.

 Debbie is the Sr. Training Operations Administrator for Learning Solutions and has been employed by the university for over 33 years.
 Being part of this creative and talented team is very rewarding.
 When not in work mode, she loves spending time with my family and going to their property in West Virginia.

 For over 7 years, Denise has been a team member of Learning Solutions.
 She has 19 years of collective service at Johns Hopkins University.
-Her role as an Administrative Coordinator allows her to provide learning opportunities for employees at the university and this has inspired her to take the challenge of facilitating a full day course for faculty and staff.
-The joys of Denise’s life include her husband Barry, two sons, three grandsons and three furry children.
+Her role as an Administrative Coordinator allows her to provide learning opportunities for employees at the university and this has inspired her to take the challenge of facilitating a full-day course for faculty and staff.
+The joys of Denise’s life include her husband Barry, two sons, three grandsons, one granddaughter, and three furry children.